riipandi/next-start/README.md

 ## Introduction

-A minimal Next.js starter with Tailwind CSS v4 and TypeScript.
+A minimal Next.js starter with Tailwind CSS and TypeScript.
 Optionally, deploy to [Cloudflare Workers](https://workers.cloudflare.com/) with [OpenNext](https://opennext.js.org/cloudflare) as an alternative to [Vercel](https://vercel.com) for fast, scalable hosting.
-This bare-bones Next.js template, powered by Tailwind CSS v4 and TypeScript, provides a solid foundation for building modern web applications with ease.
+This bare-bones Next.js template, powered by [Tailwind CSS v4](https://tailwindcss.com) and TypeScript, provides a solid foundation for building modern web applications with ease.

 ## Quick Start